 Any member of the selection committee nominated for recognition is required to remove themselves from the committee during consideration of the submission relating to the member.
 Meetings will be facilitated by City staff.
 There is no limit to the number of individuals or groups who can receive recognition.

-Congratulations to the Civic Recognition recipients, recognized by City Council in June 2024.
+Congratulations to the spring Civic Recognition recipients, recognized by City Council in June 2024.
 Watch a recording of the ceremony.

 Burlington Historical Society |